uilianries/imgui/Getting-Started.md

 **You will learn**

 - How to open a window using GLFW
-- How to render an ImGui window into GLFW window
+- How to render an ImGui window into the GLFW window
 - How to render text into the ImGui window

 **You are**